codeship/shipyard/styleguide/utilities/grid.md

 title: Shipyard Grid
 description: The Shipyard grid is a percentage-based, flexbox grid and is entirely responsive.
 Each class needs the foundational `.col` class in order to function properly, and also should be contained inside the `.col-container` as well.
 sass_file: shipyard/utilities/_grid
-container_classes: col-container margin-top-xs margin-top-x1-sm margin-top-x2-md margin-bottom-xs margin-bottom-x1-sm margin-bottom-x2-md
+container_classes: col-container margin-top-xs margin-top-x1-sm margin-top-x2-md mb-10 mb-x1-15 mb-x2-20
 box_classes: utilities-grid-box col-center box-secondary text-lighter text-sm strong align-center
 example_flex_columns: [10,20,25,33,50]
 example_sizes: [5,10,15,20,25,30,33,35,40,45,50,55,60,65,66,70,75,80,85,90,95,100]